PeihaoHu/MIT653_T125_Group2/SurveyDesign.md

 ### Open-Ended Question:

 8. In your opinion, what improvements would you like to see in your city's transportation system using AI and smart technologies?

+# Survey Design

+## 1. Objectives of the Survey

+The objective of this survey is to explore public awareness, opinions, and expectations regarding the use of Artificial Intelligence (AI) and Internet of Things (IoT) technologies in smart transportation systems.
+This aligns with our research goal of understanding how AI and IoT can be integrated into urban transportation to make cities more efficient, safe, and sustainable.

+Specifically, our aim is to:
+- evaluate how familiar people are with smart transportation systems.
+- Understand public perspective of AI’s role in improving traffic flow, safety, and public transport.
+- Identify concerns such as privacy, security, and reliability of AI-powered systems.
+- gather responses on what features people would like to see in future smart cities.

+---

+## 2. How the Survey Will Be Conducted and Distributed

+The survey will be administered using Google Forms to allow easy access and efficient data collection.

+### Distribution Method:
+- Shared via university mailing lists and student WhatsApp/Telegram groups.
+- Posted on social media platforms such as Instagram and Facebook.
+- Shared in relevant community or tech-related forums to collect a range of perspectives.

+The survey will be open for 10-15 days to allow enough time for participants to respond.

+---

+## 3. Selected Sample for the Survey

+Our target population includes university students, tech enthusiasts, and urban residents who use public or private transportation regularly.

+### Sample Size:
+We aim to collect responses from at least 100 participants to ensure a diverse and meaningful dataset.

+### Participant Characteristics:
+- University students and young professionals (aged 18–35)
+- Individuals with basic knowledge of urban transport
+- Residents of cities or urban areas who regularly commute

+---

 ---